-- A. Before the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL may cancel the RFP for any or no reason.
-After the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL may reject all proposals and cancel the RFP if the JUDICIAL COUNCIL determines that: (i) the proposals received do not reflect effective competition; (ii) the cost is not reasonable; (iii) the cost exceeds the amount expected; or (iv) awarding the contract is not in the best interest of the JUDICIAL COUNCIL. - B. The JUDICIAL COUNCIL may or may not waive an immaterial deviation or defect in a proposal.
-The JUDICIAL COUNCIL's waiver of an immaterial deviation or defect shall in no way modify the RFP or excuse a Proposer from full compliance with RFP specifications.
-Until a contract resulting from this RFP is signed, the JUDICIAL COUNCIL reserves the right to accept or reject any or all of the items in the proposal, to award the contract in whole or in part and/or negotiate any or all items with individual Proposers if it is deemed in the JUDICIAL COUNCIL's best interest.
-A notice of intent to award does not constitute a contract, and confers no right of contract on any Proposer.
+A. Before the proposal due date and time listed in the timeline of the RFP, the JUDICIAL COUNCIL OF CALIFORNIA may cancel the RFP for any or no reason.
+After the proposal due date and time listed in the timeline of the RFP, the

+JUDICIAL COUNCIL OF CALIFORNIA may reject all proposals and cancel the RFP if the JUDICIAL COUNCIL OF CALIFORNIA determines that: (i) the proposals received are not really competitive; (ii) the cost is not reasonable; (iii) the cost exceeds the amount expected; or (iv) awarding the contract is not in the best interest of the JUDICIAL COUNCIL OF CALIFORNIA.

-- D. The JUDICIAL COUNCIL reserves the right to issue similar RFPs in the future.
-The RFP is in no way an agreement, obligation, or contract and in no way is the JUDICIAL COUNCIL or the State of California responsible for the cost of preparing the proposal. - D. Proposers are specifically directed NOT to contact any JUDICIAL COUNCIL personnel or consultants for meetings, conferences, or discussions that are related to the RFP at any time between release of the RFP and any award and execution of a contract.
-Unauthorized contact with any JUDICIAL COUNCIL personnel or consultants may be cause for rejection of the Proposer's proposal.
+- B. The JUDICIAL COUNCIL OF CALIFORNIA may or may not waive an immaterial deviation or defect in a proposal.
+The JUDICIAL COUNCIL OF CALIFORNIA's waiver of an immaterial deviation or defect shall in no way modify the RFP or excuse a Proposer from full compliance with RFP specifications.
+Until a contract resulting from this RFP is signed, the JUDICIAL COUNCIL OF CALIFORNIA reserves the right to accept or reject any or all of the items in the proposal, to award the contract in whole or in part and/or negotiate any or all items with individual Proposers if it is deemed in the JUDICIAL COUNCIL OF CALIFORNIA's best interest.
+A notice of intent to award does not constitute a contract, and confers no right of contract on any Proposer. - C. The JUDICIAL COUNCIL OF CALIFORNIA reserves the right to issue similar RFPs in the future.
+The RFP is in no way an agreement, obligation, or contract and in no way is the JUDICIAL COUNCIL OF CALIFORNIA or the State of California responsible for the cost of preparing the proposal. - D. Proposers are specifically directed NOT to contact any JUDICIAL COUNCIL OF CALIFORNIA personnel or consultants for meetings, conferences, or discussions that are related to the RFP at any time between release of the RFP and any award and execution of a contract.
+Unauthorized contact with any JUDICIAL COUNCIL OF CALIFORNIA personnel or consultants may be cause for rejection of the Proposer's proposal.

-7. EVALUATION PROCESS
+8. EVALUATION PROCESS

-- A. An evaluation team will review all proposals that are received by the appropriate deadline to determine the extent to which they comply with RFP requirements. - B. Proposals that contain false or misleading statements may be rejected if in the JUDICIAL COUNCIL's opinion the information was intended to mislead the evaluation team regarding a requirement of the RFP. - C. During the evaluation process, the JUDICIAL COUNCIL may require a Proposer's representative to answer questions with regard to the Proposer's proposal.
-Failure of a Proposer to demonstrate that the claims made in its proposal are in fact true may be sufficient cause for deeming a proposal non-responsive. - D. In the event of a tie, the contract will be awarded to the winner of a single coin toss.
-The coin toss will be witnessed by two JUDICIAL COUNCIL employees.
-The JUDICIAL COUNCIL will provide notice of the date and time of the coin toss to the affected Proposers, who may attend the coin toss at their own expense.
+- A. An evaluation team will review all proposals that are received by the appropriate deadline to determine the extent to which they comply with RFP requirements. - B. Proposals that contain false or misleading statements may be rejected if in the JUDICIAL COUNCIL OF CALIFORNIA's opinion the information was intended to mislead the evaluation team regarding a requirement of the RFP. - C. Cost proposals will be checked only if a technical proposal is determined to be responsive.
+All figures entered on the cost proposal must be clearly legible. - D. During the evaluation process, the JUDICIAL COUNCIL OF CALIFORNIA may require a Proposer's representative to answer questions with regard to the Proposer's proposal.
+Failure of a Proposer to demonstrate that the claims made in its proposal are in fact true may be sufficient cause for deeming a proposal non-responsive. - E. In the event of a tie, the contract will be awarded to the winner of a single coin toss.
+The coin toss will be witnessed by two JUDICIAL COUNCIL OF

+CALIFORNIA employees.
+The JUDICIAL COUNCIL OF CALIFORNIA will provide notice of the date and time of the coin toss to the affected Proposers, who may attend the coin toss at their own expense.